-Since your staff is already using these devices on a daily basis, it only makes sense to provide valuable HR resources to them via mobile as well.
+Since your staff is already using these iOS and Android devices on a daily basis, it only makes sense to provide valuable HR resources to them via mobile as well.

 Yes—theoretically, they could use a smartphone to access an HR web portal.
 But that won’t deliver a good user experience, so they probably won’t take advantage of it.

 90% of mobile time is spent in apps.
 This is how your staff wants to access information.